 I don't have iCloud in my System Preferences, only MobileMe

-The minimum requirement for iCloud is Lion 10.7.5 (Sierra preferred): the iCloud Preference Pane does not appear on earlier systems - the MobileMe pane appears on Lion and earlier but is now non-functional - you cannot now open or access a MobileMe account.
+The minimum requirement for iCloud is Lion 10.7.5 (High Sierra preferred): the iCloud Preference Pane does not appear on earlier systems - the MobileMe pane appears on Lion and earlier but is now non-functional - you cannot now open or access a MobileMe account.

-Mountain Lion is available in the Online Apple Store ($19.99 - search on 'OSX 10.8' in any Apple web page from the magnifying glass icon in the menu bar) - you get a code to download from the Mac App Store.The system requirements are the same for El Capitan (10.11.x) - which is free from the Mac App Store - in the event that you need to run specific software which will run on Mountain Lion only.
-Lion appears to be available only in the USA.
+Mountain Lion is available in the USA Online Apple Store ($19.99 - search on 'OSX 10.8' in any Apple web page from the magnifying glass icon in the menu bar) - you get a code to download from the Mac App Store.The system requirements are the same for El Capitan (10.11.x) - which is free from the Mac App Store - in the event that you need to run specific software which will run on Mountain Lion only.
+Lion is also available in the USA (serch on OSX 10.7).
+Neither appear now to be available in the UK.

-Since both require the Mac App Store anyone running Leopard or earlier can not upgrade.
+Since Lion and above require the Mac App Store anyone running Leopard or earlier can not upgrade.
 Snow Leopard 10.6.8 is required and appears still to be available (use Google rather than Apple's search); if you are already running a lower version of Snow Leopard than 10.6.8 you will need to update to 10.6.8 to see the App Store: the 'combo updater' is still available at https://support.apple.com/kb/DL1399

 The requirements for Mountain Lion and El Capitan are: